arjenderuiter/arjenderuiter.github.io/about.markdown

 permalink: /about/
 ---

-I am interim manager in software development and operations.
+I am manager in software development and operations.
 I help organisations to improve software delivery performance.
-Besides, I do consulting work, provide training and deliver inspirational talks, both in-company and at public events.
+Besides, I do consulting work and deliver inspirational talks, both in-company and at public events.
 I also host the [Engineering Leadership NL meetup](https://www.meetup.com/engineeringleadershipnl/).

-Today I work as Head of Software Delivery at [Essent](https://www.essent.nl).
+Today I work as Director of Engineering at [Essent](https://www.essent.nl).
 Before that I was engineering manager FinTech at [bol.com](https://www.bol.com).
 In recent years I was VP Engineering at [Sendcloud](https://www.sendcloud.com), Head of Product & Engineering at [Maykers](https://www.maykers.com), part of [Kramp](https://www.kramp.com) and CTO at [Coosto](https://www.coosto.com).

 In section [Reference stories](/stories/), you can read more about my customers and accomplishments.
 On [my LinkedIn profile](https://www.linkedin.com/in/arjenderuiter/) you can find my work experience as well.